 The structures in PDB-Dev can be downloaded and visualized using the UCSF ChimeraX visualization software, which provides built-in support for the new IHM data dictionary.
 Please use the daily build for the most up-to-date visualization and use the command line option "format ihm" to visualize multi-scale structures.
 For more details, please refer to the news item related to ChimeraX.

 Integrative structures can also be visualized using the Molstar viewer.
 Molstar is an open collaboration started by PDBe and RCSB PDB to provide a technology stack for data delivery and analysis tools of macromolecules.
-To visualize integrative structures using Molstar, please download the files from PDB-Dev and open it on the Molstar viewer site.
+Molstar viewer is now embedded within the PDB-Dev website and structures in PDB-Dev can be visualized through Molstar from the individual entry pages.
+Molstar can visualize atomic as well as multi-scale structures.
 For more details, please refer to the news item related to Molstar.

 Work is in progress to support the visualization of integrative structures using other molecular visualization tools.
 We recommend depositors to upload an image of their modeled structure along with the deposition.